 If you find you enjoy the movement and challenge of a climbing gym, you’ll likely love the adventure of a via ferrata.

 The “iron path” offers a unique way to connect with the mountain environment, pushing your boundaries and rewarding you with unforgettable experiences.
-It’s a journey that can start right here in Australia.
+And if you want to experience it for yourself, you can start right here in Australia.

 Have you tried the RockWire Via Ferrata at Mount Buller?
 Or are you dreaming of tackling the classics in the Alps?
 Share your thoughts and questions in the comments below!